Cutting Claude Code's Initial Context Bloat — Skills, Plugins, and MCP Tactics

 A few options I considered and rejected:

 • Editing cachedGrowthBookFeatures.tengu_claudeai_mcp_connectors in ~/.claude.json.
 The server overwrites it on the next handshake — see #44112.
+Use the documented env var instead.

 • Setting every skill to off.
 Tempting for a clean /context printout, but you lose all auto-discovery; you have to remember every skill name. name-only is a kinder default.

 • Disabling autocompact.
-It is structurally hardcoded; the only knob is CLAUDE_AUTOCOMPACT_PCT_OVERRIDE which delays the trigger but does not free the reservation.
+It is structurally hardcoded; the only knob is CLAUDE_AUTOCOMPACT_PCT_OVERRIDE, which delays the trigger but does not free the reservation.

 References